xuzhe951024/NCSU_GEARS/README.md

 Task 2: Implement parallel execution of warm state handling:

 In our current setup, we maintain some functions in a warm state while the other functions are being executed, to ensure low cold start times.
-Please read about cold start times in serverless computing, if you are not already aware.
+If you are not already aware, please read about cold start times in serverless computing.

-However, in the current state of the code, when a warm function executes, we update the warm state array after the execution of the said function, which could lead to cold start problem not being solved at all.
+However, in the current state of the code, when a warm function executes, we update the warm state array after the execution of the said function, which could lead to the cold start problem not being solved at all.

 Therefore, the task is to use multi-threading/goroutines to enable parallel updates to the warm state queue while the current function is being executed.
 The point to take care of is that the warm state update thread time should be the limiting one.
-Thus, even if the function execution completes before warm state update, the program shall wait for the warm state update to complete.
+Thus, even if the function execution completes before the warm state update, the program shall wait for the warm state update to complete.

-For your reference, I have attached the relevant code snippet with this email.
+I have attached the relevant code snippet with this email for your reference.
 Kindly go through this code snippet and implement this parallel warm state update.
 Note that warm state updates that need to be parallelized are happening in the "RunFunction" function.
 There are "Todo" comments for identification of the relevant part.

 Note that some code has been removed to create this relevant code snippet.
-So, if any part of the code is unclear, let me know and we can discuss.
+So, if any part of the code is unclear, let me know and we can discuss it.

 ### How to Run:
 ```shell